leepbioinfo/10ksgt6ss/sources/README.md

 ## Overview

-This directory contains all the `source.py` files used for the analyses in this project.
+This directory contains all the **Python** scripts used for the analyses in this project.
-Each source corresponds to a distinct analysis or dataset, and contains the exact scripts used to generate the results, ensuring full reproducibility.
+Each file generates one or more figures, loads a dataset or performs some analysis.

 ## Source Structure

+- `genomes.py`: this script loads all genome annotations and merges the resulting table with domain annotations identified using from different Hidden Markov Model databases: ([Pfam](https://www.ebi.ac.uk/interpro/), [CDD](https://www.ncbi.nlm.nih.gov/cdd), [TXSScan](https://github.com/macsy-models) and models by [Zhang *et al.* (2012)](https://ftp.ncbi.nlm.nih.gov/pub/aravind/TOXIMM/)
-- **filter_t6ss_neighbors.py**: Script to filter results from the T6SSiii_tssH model (which retrieves many non-T6SS proteins) and fetch 10 genes upstream and downstream of the identified T6SS components.
+- `filter_t6ss_neighbors.py`: Script to filter results from the T6SSiii_tssH model (which retrieves many non-T6SS proteins) and fetch 10 genes upstream and downstream of the identified T6SS components.
-- **jaccard.py**: Script that uses the filtered data and classifies T6SS clusters using Jaccard and Louvain algorithms..
+- `jaccard.py`: Script that uses the filtered data and classifies T6SS clusters using Jaccard and Louvain algorithms..
-- **working_dfs.py**: Script that generates multiple dataframes incorporating manually curated annotations; these final dataframes serve as the basis for figure generation and statistical analyses.
+- `working_dfs.py`: Script that generates multiple dataframes incorporating manually curated annotations; these final dataframes serve as the basis for figure generation and statistical analyses.
-- **Fig_x.py**: Scripts used to generate the figures for the final manuscript; some figures may have been subsequently edited with image software to enhance their aesthetics.
+- `Fig_x.py`: Scripts used to generate the figures for the final manuscript; some figures may have been subsequently edited with image software to enhance their aesthetics.
-- **requirements.txt**: List of all Python dependencies.
+- `requirements.txt`: List of all Python dependencies.

 ## How to Reproduce the Analyses